BtrSupply/alms-fork-assessment/README.md

 11. Upgradability	* Upgradability (Y/N) * Upgrade Process
 12. DEX Compatibility	* Compatibility with Uniswap (Y/N) * Compatibility with Algebra (Y/N) * Compatibility with Balancer/Gyroscope (Y/N) * Compatibility with Trader Joe (Y/N)

-## Comparison Prompt for GPT static code analysis:
+## Comparison Prompt for complementary LLM analysis

 You will assess multiple solidity projects from this repository.
 Our team is working on a new ALM (automated liquidity manager) for Uniswap V3 (and other concentrated liquidity DEXs) and we need these compared on multiple angles: